 There is no report that shows that the viruses are pretending to copy the process of Antimalware Service Executable.
 Windowsdefender should ideally stop any malware that is portending to be this process because it is itself an antivirus.
 As long as you are utilizing widows and have the windows defender enabled in the system, it is normal for this service to function.
 But still, if you are concerned about the malware, you can use any other antivirus software to scan your system and confirm that there is nothing malicious software running in your PC.

-Youthere are many methods to solve the Antimalware Service Executable issue.
+You there are many methods to solve the Antimalware Service Executable issue.
 A few ways are mentioned below.
-If one way does not work for you, then go for the next one.
+If one way does not work for you, then go for the next one to solve Antimalware Service Executable.

 Method # 1: Change The Window Defender’s Schedule: